Drvex/game-company-website/readme.md

 # My React Frontend Project

-I used React.js, scss in this projects.
+I used React.js in this project.

 https://www.reminogames.com/